Plastic Culture

 Atomization diminishes the ability to mobilize collective action and weakens the influence of community-based initiatives.
 This further adds to the power of large, centralized institutions that may not have the communal interests of the people at heart.

 I highly urge you to pursue that business idea, attend local political events, or create content around the topics that are important to you.
-We have the capacity to influence the world around us and create systems that are better than those we inherited.
+We have the capacity to influence the world around us and create systems that are better than those which we inherited.

 Self-sufficiency and communal sufficiency are key strategies for navigating this age of economic and social artificiality.
 While investing our time, energy, and resources into empowering our local communities may represent more cost in the short-term, the long-term benefits of reliability and authenticity will prove to be extremely valuable.